 (iii) if the reference fuel specifications could be centrally stored in a repository like e.g. in a revised UN gtr No2 or as for example an annex of a mutual resolution?;

 (b) Similar to the outcome of the discussions on a new gtr setting out requirements for two- and three-wheeled motor vehicles with respect to crankcase and evaporative emissions, the EPPR IWG decided that for the moment it is appropriate not to harmonise the reference fuel specifications yet.
-However, the EPPR IWG strongly recommended using the same test fuel specification for type VIII environmental OBD verification testing than used for type I tailpipe emissions after cold start testing and for tailpipe emissions verification testing as part of test type V durability of pollution control devices.
+However, the EPPR IWG strongly recommended using the same test fuel specification for type VIII environmental OBD verification testing as also used for type I tailpipe emissions after cold start testing.
 It was decided to collect scientific data and to assess what the impact of the different fuel characteristic parameters may be in case of type VIII, environmental OBD verification testing.
 When sufficient scientific data is available and if deemed acceptable the EPPR IWG will undertake efforts to reduce the number of reference fuels and amend the UN gtr accordingly in due course.

 16. Administrative provisions;